oo0mmmm/GGD/README.md

 # GGD

-There lists three .R files, where 'sngd' refers to ggd-sgd algorithm writting in R script and 'ssvrg', 'snarah' refer to ggd-svrg and ggd-sarah algorithm respectively.
+There lists three .R files, where 'sngd' refers to ggd-sgd algorithm writting in R script and 'ssvrg', 'snarah' refer to ggd-svrg and ggd-sarah+ algorithm respectively.
 All three programs are designed to fit a Logistic regression as illustration in section 4 of our work.

 ## Demonstration for arguments

 The arguments used in all three programs includes

 1. 'trainset' : data from training set, it does not include the label of data
-2. 'trainset.label' : label of training samples, they are all encoded to 0 and 1.
+2. 'trainset.label' : label of training samples, they should be encoded to 0 and 1.
 3. 'testset' : data from testing set without label.
 4. 'testset.label' : label of testing samples, preprocessed as 'trainset.label'.
 5. 'initial.beta' : starting point for optimization, it is set to be all zero vector whose dimension is equal to the number of features.